matter-labs/zksync-web-era-docs/docs/dev/troubleshooting/audit-bug-bounty.md

 We've also scheduled the following audits:

 - Layer 2 System Contracts Public Contest, Code4rena, from 2023-03-10 to 2023-03-19.
-- Layer 1 and Layer 2 Smart Contracts, TBD.
+- Layer 1 and Layer 2 Smart Contracts, April 2023, more details to follow.
-- ZK Circuits, TBD.
+- ZK Circuits, April 2023, more details to follow.

 ## Bug Bounty Program